CompewterTutor/AiGent-Orange-BF6/README.md

 ### General
 The basic workflow is fairly simple:
 1. Read through the documentation and the official examples so you have an idea of what you're doing.
-Read through the documentation in the ```.llm``` folder.
-I've generated some helpful documentation
+You'll need the SDK, you can download it from https://portal.battlefield.com/bf6/experiences.
+Read through the documentation in the `.llm` folder.
+I've generated some helpful documentation, you can see what the files I've included are below.
 2. Write your project brief using the template I've included.
 3. Have your IDE generate a granular todo list that has phases that basically follow a semantic versioning roadmap.
-4.
+4. Start development following guidelines in `.llm/dev_guidelines.md` (or your custom built instructions file you generate for your IDE using the script described below).
+5. Track of your progress in `.llm/todo.md` and `.llm/memory.md` or if you are using a memory MCP server you can use that instead.
+I've provided prompts to use either in the `.llm/prompts.md` file.

 ### VSCode CoPilot